Joseph-Pepe/Inventory-System/README.md

 # Inventory-System
-Inventory System developed by implementing a compact data structure using an array using the the Java programming language.
+Inventory System developed by implementing a compact data structure using an array in the the Java programming language.
 Its a Generic Type container built from scratch that can hold objects.

 A List Data Structure using an array implementation.